+19 Footnote no longer applicable.

 20 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
 213 had not come into operation.
 It reads as follows:

 213. Fire Brigades Act 1942 amended